Appearance Calendar & Lecture Programs

 - An in-depth lecture talking about one of the richest ethnic record groups – the baptisms, marriages, burials, and confirmations recorded by the pastors of the Germans who came to America in Colonial times.

-- Pioneers and Colonists: Historical Background of Germans in Eastern Europe
+- Pioneers and Colonists: Background of Germans in Eastern Europe

 Germans outside Germany.